War Horse Creek

 SIGN UP TO ATTEND A WORKSHOP

-War Horse Creek officially launched in 2022.
-Spots are now available for veterans in our Collaborative Horsemanship Workshops.
-Fill out the form at the link below to apply for a space.
+Spots are now available for Veterans in our 2024 Workshops.
+Follow the link below to learn more and apply for a space.

 “Commissioners agreed that a cross-cutting range of improvements are needed, but most importantly that the VA must transform its delivery model to one that is person- centered, relationship-based, and focused on veterans’ whole health.”